 Refer to Section 22.4.2, "Importing file systems manually" to start.
 Most of the configuration is done by the NFSv4 server.
-For pNFS, the only difference is to add the minorversion option and the metadata server MDS_SERVER to your mount command:
+For pNFS, the only difference is to add the nfsvers option and the metadata server MDS SERVER to your mount command:

+'''

-sudo mount -t nfs4 -o minorversion=1 MDS_SERVER MOUNTPOINT
+sudo mount -t nfs4 -o nfsvers=4.2 MDS_SERVER MOUNTPOINT

+'''